 Around Manaslu Circuit Trek is increasingly popular, but it is still less popular than trekking routes in the Annapurna region.
 The Around Manaslu Trek is still remote and off the beaten path, despite its recent increase in popularity compared to the more popular Tea House treks in Nepal.

-This route goes from Arughat to its source just below the Larkya Pass (5125 m) through the spectacular Budhi Gandaki River.
+This route goes from Arughat to its source below the Larkya Pass (5125 m) through the spectacular Budhi Gandaki River.
 The landscapes are extremely varied as you start low at around 700 meters and ranging from the green countryside and lush forests to stunning alpine meadows skirting massive glaciers.
 Manaslu is an ideal destination for both trekkers and mountaineers.
-For the extreme mountaineer, Manaslu Expedition is ideal as well as Larkya Peak for the beginners.
+For the extreme mountaineer, Manaslu Expedition is ideal, as well as Larkya Peak for the beginners.

 18 Days Manaslu Circuit Trek Itinerary

 |2.||Arughat – Labubensi||900||6h00|

 |6.||Deng – Ghap||2330||7h00|

 |12.||Samdo – Dharmashala||4460||4h00|